 Caprylic/capric glycerides can be produced by reacting coconut oil with glycerin, which separates or ‘fractionates’ the glycerides.
 ‘Caprylic’ and ‘Capric’ are names to describe the length of the resulting fatty acid molecules: 8 carbons long for caprylic and 10 for capric.

-Caprylic/capric glycerides can be used in skincare for their emollient properties, helping to replenish skin and retain moisture.
+Caprylic/capric glycerides can be used in skincare products as a gentle, non-greasy emollient, helping to replenish skin and retain moisture.
 They can also be used in fragrances for their solvent properties, helping to dissolve aromatic compounds that might otherwise clump together, and generally performing as a safer alternative to harsher solvent ingredients.

 Other names: C21H44O7; Glycerides, C8-10; Glycerides Mixed Decanoyl and Octanoyl, Glycerol Octanoate Decanoate